Highly Capable Program

-Students receiving highly capable program services through the Challenge Program or a highly capable learning plan practice progressively higher-level thinking skills such as synthesis, analysis, creativity, inference, and evaluation.
+Students receiving highly capable program services through the Challenge Program, Earned Honors or a Highly Capable Learning Plan practice progressively higher-level thinking skills such as synthesis, analysis, creativity, inference, and evaluation.
 Within a given classroom or setting, students may demonstrate a varied level of advancement relative to reading, math and written language.

 The goal of Highline's Highly Capable Program is to provide opportunities for students to achieve a greater depth of knowledge, and in some cases, to accelerate their learning, to reach their full potential as scholars.
 We strive to provide services that meet each student's needs and capabilities and help students cultivate habits of learning that will contribute to student success in school, college, career and life.

 The curriculum for students in the middle school self-contained Highly Capable Program is the same as the rest of the students at their grade level but the classes are taught with the needs of highly capable students in mind.
 Students will learn by working alone, in pairs, and in small groups.
 They will be learning to base their thinking on facts; discussions are often part of classes.

 In Middle School, students are assigned highly capable classes for language arts, social studies, and science.
 Students are assigned to math courses individually.

 - Teachers organize instruction in their classes to meet these program goals:

 - Classes use curricular standards to create lessons designed to fit the needs of all highly